How methane (natural gas) is extracted is too dirty. How it affects the climate is too dangerous.

-Hydraulic fracturing, or "fracking," is a natural gas extraction process that is proving to have negative consequences for human health and for climate change.
-Fracking for natural gas extraction creates potentially harmful health effects along its entire life cycle: the hydraulic fracturing technique itself, as well as associated processes including road building, pad clearing, truck trips, drilling, cementing, flowback waters, offgassing, fugitive emissions, compressors, and pipelines.
+Hydraulic fracturing, or "fracking," is a natural gas extraction process with severe negative consequences for human health and the climate.
+Fracking for natural gas extraction creates potentially harmful health effects during the hydraulic fracturing technique itself, and from associated processes including road building, pad clearing, truck trips, drilling, cementing, flowback waters, off-gassing, compressors, and pipelines.
 Among the most serious sources of concern are:

 - Toxic drilling fluids and fracturing fluids, injected deep underground and then withdrawn, may contaminate underground aquifers and surface waters.

 - Air emissions including volatile organic compounds (VOCs) threaten human health, especially of workers and residents of the immediate vicinity.

 - Diesel pollution and noise pollution can be constant, as truck traffic is intensive and fracking continues 24-7.

 - Stress factors associated with boom-town growth affect the quality of life in communities where drilling occurs.

 - Methane leaks accelerate climate change.
 Natural gas is primarily composed of methane, and methane is 86 times more potent at capturing heat in the atmosphere than carbon dioxide over its first 20 years in the atmosphere.

 The EPA has released standards to reduce leaks of methane and VOC's from new (to-be-built) oil an dgas wells and infrastructure.
 PSR applauds these new rules; they are a welcome next step in addressing the grave problems associated with fracking.
 At the same time, they are only a first step.
 PSR also calls on the EPA to set standards to address the leakage happeneing now from existing oil and gas wells and infrastructure.